AndriyKhavro/TicTacToe/README.md

 ### How to play

 The game can be played in 4 modes:
-1. X - user, O - AI.
-The game is ended in draw or AI wins.
+1. User is X, AI is O. The game is ended in draw or AI wins.
-1. O - user, X - AI.
-The game is ended in draw or AI wins.
+1. User is O, AI is X. The game is ended in draw or AI wins.
 1. None: AI plays for both.
 The game is always ended in draw.
 1. Both: User plays for both X and O.